Tips to boost your Google Ranking in 2019

 Some are still looking for shortcuts, but nowadays you can’t fool search engines.
 And, more importantly than that, you can’t fool the visitors to your website; Google will only love you if your audience loves you too.

-SEO is not a sprint, but rather a marathon and anyone promising quick results should not be deemed unreliable.
+SEO is not a sprint, but rather a marathon and anyone promising quick results should not be trusted.

 In this article, we will break down the necessary steps needed to increase your visibility in search engine result pages, specifically your google ranking.
 Patience and continuous improvement are two important elements required, and the changes you make can take effect throughout a period which can vary from a couple of months, to a year; you just have to stay consistent.
 Here’s what you should look at in order to boost your google ranking: